SpiraInc/ouroboros/README.md

 Click _Create Webhook_.

 ### Testing

+The Webhook logs can be monitored by opening the Particle Console and clicking _Integrations_, selecting a Webhook, and scrolling down to _Logs_.
+A list of logs associated with recent publish events is shown.
+In particular, the _Response_ section of a log is useful for investigating why an attempt to insert in DynamoDB was unsuccessful.

 The lambda function's console logs can be monitored by navigating to the Particle-Data-Lambda Montioring Resource and clicking _Jump to Logs_.
 However, a CloudWatch Log Group will have to be created in order to receive logs.